pryv/dev-site/Register.md

 ### POST `/<user name>/confirm`

 Confirms user creation for the given user.
-No need for a GET equivalent for use from email link as we will need a ** Proxy ** web page that will convert this web page could be the same than the one where we validate the Captcha
+TODO: remove this comment: "No need for a GET equivalent for use from email link as we will need a ** Proxy ** web page that will convert this web page could be the same than the one where we validate the Captcha"

 #### Post parameters (JSON)